jackmoore/colorbox/README.md

 ### Version 1.2.4 - June 9 2009
 Files Changed: jquery.colorbox.js, jquery.colorbox-min.js

-* Fixed an issue where ColorBox may not close completely if it is closed during a transition animation.
+* Fixed an issue where Colorbox may not close completely if it is closed during a transition animation.
 * Minor code reduction.

 ### Version 1.2.3 - June 4 2009
 * Fixed a png transparency stacking issue in IE.
 * More accurate Ajax auto-sizing if the user was depending on the #cboxLoadedContent ID for CSS styling.
-* Added a public function for returning the current html element that ColorBox is associated with.
-Example use: var that = $.fn.colorbox.element();
+* Added a public function for returning the current html element that Colorbox is associated with.
+Example use: var that = $.colorbox.element();
 * Added bicubic scaling for resized images in the original IE7.
 * Removed the IE6 stylesheet and png files from Example 3.
 It now uses the same png file for the controls that the rest of the browsers use (an alpha transparency PNG8).
 This example now only has 2 graphics files and 1 stylesheet.